 The City of Oudenaarde wanted to make its city centre a pleasant meeting place.
 From inquiries with the residents, it turned out that less traffic and a pleasant place to stay were the high on the wish list for most people.
 The masterplan provides an answer to these preconditions without losing sight of the overall picture.

 The KU Leuven Campus in Bruges is a collaboration of KU Leuven and local partner VIVES.
 The building is home to the Faculty of Engineering Technology (FET) and the Faculty of Kinesiology and Rehabilitation Sciences, and the esplanade combines the various new developments on campus.
 The KU Leuven Campus thus serves as an entry point to the wider campus cluster when approaching from the nearby train station.

-This new office building along the Kortrijksesteenweg in the green Sint-Denijs-Westrem includes a notary’s office with a studio above it.
+This new office building along the Kortrijksesteenweg in the green Sint-Denijs-Westrem area includes a notary’s office and a studio.
 The building is a solid brick volume characterized by volumetric incisions and strategically placed windows.
-The glass ‘lantern’ at the top of the stairwell forms a minimalist light beacon along the busy road.
-The front façade opens up on the ground floor through the foyer towards the street, and welcomes visitors via a forecourt.
-This provides a great visibility and transparency.
-At the rear facade both the deed halls and the offices enjoy a beautiful view on the landscaped garden with old trees.
+The glass ‘lantern’ at the top of the stairwell forms a minimalist light beacon along the busy road The façade opens onto the street side via the ground floor foyer and welcomes visitors along a forecourt.
+This creates great visibility and transparency.
+On the rear facade, both the deed rooms and the offices can enjoy a magnificent view of the landscape garden with its old trees.

 The project is a mixed one in the centre of Ghent with shopping spaces over three floors (basement, ground floor and first floor) and 7 apartments around a communal roof garden on the second and third floor.